cmadland/teaching/pages/02.edci335/05.week-2/05.assessment/section.md

 ### :fa-inbox: Learning Design Blueprint

 Please see the [Assignments page](https://edtechuvic.madland.ca/edci335/assignments) for details about how to complete the Blueprint.
+Please submit either a link to your web document or upload a file in CourseSpaces.

 # Week 2 Checklist
 Here is a list of things you should have completed this week: